mahiiC/Human_TNF_Gene_Analysis/README.md

 # Human TNF Gene Analysis
 ## Project Objective
 This project aims to perform a comprehensive analysis of the Human Tumor Necrosis Factor (TNF) gene sequence using various bioinformatics tools such as NCBI, BioEdit, PROMO, GENSCAN, and MEME Suite.
-This project is a task of the BioinformHER
+This mini project is the first task of the BioinformHER Module 1.
+BioinformHER is an initiative taken by HackBio aimed at introducing young women in STEM on Bioinformatics using simple and easy-to-follow guidelines.
-The steps involved include-
+### Steps involved in gene analysis
 * Download the Human TNF gene sequence from NCBI and View/Edit it using BioEdit
 * Generate the translated sequence of the gene using BioEdit
 * Identify Open Reading Frames (ORFs) present within the gene sequence using the BioEdit ORF Finder Tool and record the start/stop positions, lengths, and protein translations of the ORFs